Chilocorus kuwanae

 Chilocorus kuwanae, or Kuwana's lady beetle, is a species of lady beetle in the family Coccinellidae.
 It is native to Europe, Northern Asia (excluding China), and Southern Asia, and has been introduced to North America for biological pest control.

+Description

+Adults reach a length of about 3-4.75 mm.
+They are black, with a spot at or behind the middle of the elytron.